-On August 6, 2019, petitioner filed a petition for Vaccine Compensation in the National Vaccine Injury Compensation Program ("the Program"), alleging that a human papillomavirus ("HPV") vaccination either caused her to develop or significantly aggravated neurally-modulated syncope.
-The information in the record, however, does not show entitlement to an award under the Program.
-On March 24, 2021, petitioner filed a Motion for Dismissal Decision requesting that her case be dismissed.
-ECF No. 38.
+On October 11, 2017, petitioner filed a petition for Vaccine Compensation in the National Vaccine Injury Compensation Program ("the Program"),2 alleging that the influenza ("flu") vaccination caused him to develop Guillain Barré Syndrome ("GBS").
+The information in the record, however, is not sufficient to show entitlement to an award under the Program.
+On October 19, 2021, petitioner filed a Motion for Dismissal Decision requesting that his case be dismissed.
+ECF No. 55.